-To install the display assembly, reverse this procedure.
+To reassemble and replace the display assembly, reverse these procedures.

 Top cover with keyboard

 The top cover with keyboard remains after removing all other spare parts from the computer.
 In this section, the first table provides the main spare part number for the top covers with keyboards.
 The second table provides the country codes.